NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_steps.md

 	- Create column species_author at index 21 based on column taxonauthor using expression `grel:value`

 	- Create column genus_author at index 21 based on column taxonauthor using expression `grel:value`

-16. The "remarks" column is mapped to the DaSSCo remarks table in Specify where it will be associated with specific date and source information.
-Associated "remark date" and "remark source" columns for DaSSCo remarks table are created for column "remarks":
-	- Create column remark date at index 57 based on column remarks using expression `grel:if(value != null,cells.catalogeddate.value,null)`

-	- Create column remark source at index 57 based on column remarks using expression `grel:if(value != null,"DaSSCo digitisation",null)`

 17. We want to indicate in Specify which taxonomic determination the specimen is stored under in the collection.
 Column "storedunder" is created and populated with value "True" for all records:
 	- Create column storedunder at index 1 based on column id using expression `grel:"True"`